 ASHA's Research Mentoring (ARM) Network: Clinical Practice Research Institute

-The purpose of CPRI is to accelerate the generation of research to support evidence-based practice in CSD.
-The discipline has a critical need for an expanded and strengthened evidence base to inform federal and state regulatory policies and administrative decisions about funding services for those with communication disorders, and to advance clinical practice.
+Clinical practice research is needed to support evidence-based practice in CSD.
+The discipline has a critical need for an expanded and strengthened evidence base to (a) inform federal and state regulatory policies and administrative decisions about funding services for those with communication disorders and (b) advance clinical practice.
+The purpose of CPRI is to accelerate the generation of this needed research.

-- applied for federal research funding (e.g., a research grant such as an R03 or R01, fellowship, or career-development award), not including loan repayment awards, scholarships, personnel preparation grant, or small business innovation research grants (e.g., SBIR);
+- applied for U.S. federal research funding (e.g., a research grant such as an R03, R21, or R01; a fellowship; or a career development award), not including loan repayment awards, scholarships, personnel preparation grants, or community service grants; and

-- research focus on a topic relevant to epidemiology, prevention, assessment, diagnosis, intervention, outcomes measurement, knowledge translation, and/or implementation science, through single-subject experimental designs as well as large clinical trials;
+- The grant submitted with the CPRI application must focus on a topic relevant to epidemiology, prevention, assessment, diagnosis, intervention, outcomes measurement, knowledge translation, and/or implementation science through single-subject experimental designs as well as large clinical trials.

-Researchers who have not yet applied for federal research funding might be eligible for ASHA's Pathways or Lessons for Success programs.
+Researchers who have not yet secured research funding or applied for federal research funding might be eligible for ASHA's Pathways or Lessons for Success programs.